Measuring School Effectiveness

 It is hard to refute that schools play a very important role in the development of the individual and in nation-building.
 Thus they cannot afford to disregard their political and social purposes.

 Measuring effectiveness of school should not stop after their students graduate.
 How their students perform in the workplace and in society as they grow older should also be considered.

 The school is the vehicle in the delivery of education and the quality of education the citizenry and their leaders receive through the educational system determines whether a nation is destined for greatness or remain in socio-economic stagnation.

 It is believed that a nation is as good as its citizens.
 One measure then that could be used to establish the effectiveness of schools is to determine what kind of citizens (and members of society) do they produce.

-Whatever the status of a country is at the moment, whether it is politically stable (or not), economically progressive (or not), and socially peaceful (or not), is what its citizens made it to be and how the citizens made a nation to be reflects the kind of education they received from the schools.
+Whatever the status of a country is at the moment, whether it is progressive and peaceful or not is what its citizens made it to be and how the citizens made a nation to be reflects the kind of education they received from the schools.

 Which school is more effective?
 Is it the school that produced graduates who topped board examinations or the school that produced responsible, productive and conscientious citizens and leaders?